 We all thought that we would get to see the rising of the Dark Phoenix this year, but re-shoots pushed production on X-Men: Dark Phoenix and the release is set for February 14, 2019.
 Yeah that’s right.
 Valentine’s day 💕.
-We’re thinking it won’t be Jean Grey’s scorching powers bringing the heat to the theaters but the red hot romance between Scott Summers and Jean might be setting the silver screen ablaze.
+(EDIT!
+The premiere date was pushed again to June 7th) We’re thinking it won’t be Jean Grey’s scorching powers bringing the heat to the theaters but the red hot romance between Scott Summers and Jean might be setting the silver screen ablaze.
 We’ll see.
 Marvel is keeping the details close to the chest and we don’t even have a trailer to help us speculate further.
 According to some very spoilery info from reddit maybe the film will be a story about more than just romantic love but the love of family and friends too.
 Sci-fi, action, drama and romance?
 We’ll be here waiting.

 Meanwhile, Halloween has almost arrived.
 So we asked Uncanny Megan to help Dark Phoenix rise up with a step by step cosplay tutorial.
 We know not everyone wants to buy their X-Men Halloween Costumes, so this helpful guide will walk you through the steps to creating a Dark Phoenix costume that is 🔥🔥🔥!
 The photos of final look below all taken by @jlunasin.